rossetti/KSLBook/docs/06-Chapter6.md

 Again, these states define the legal states of the underlying process coroutine.
 In general, users will not care about these internal details, but a basic understanding of what are legal transitions, shown in Figure \@ref(fig:Ch5EProcessStateTransitions) can be helpful.
 The following are the process coroutine states:

 - Created - The process coroutine is placed in this state when it is instantiated.
 - Running - The coroutine is running after it is started.
-This occurs when the entity activates a the associated process.
+This occurs when the entity activates the associated process.
 Processes are started by scheduling an event that invokes the coroutine code at the appropriate simulated time.
 The entity moves through its process and when the entity is between suspension points the process is considered to be in the running state.
 - Suspended - The underlying process coroutine is suspended using Kotlin's coroutine suspension functionality.
 Suspension is mapped to the various suspension states associated with an entity.
 - Completed - The process coroutine has exited normally from the process routine or reached the end of the process routine.
 Once completed the coroutine is finished.
 - Terminated - The process coroutine has exited abnormally via an error or exception or the user has directly terminated the process.
 Once terminated the coroutine is finished.